 The precedent has been set so all Choices for Care Medicaid agencies in Vermont have no excuse – It is your right to be accommodated.
 Chittenden County hired a person who is fragrance free and Calendonia Home Health Care had staff wear the Tyvek suits Dupont 1414 which they bought.

-Personally I think the Flexible Choice Transition II of Choices for Care version suits those with MCS better.
+Personally I think the Flexible Choice (managed by Transitions II) of Choices for Care version suits those with MCS better.
 The lovely caring Michelle Brennan knows about MCS because of me and the nurse, Tracey, who does my evaluations is incredibly respectful about MCS.
-This version of the program also allows you do spend some of your budget on medical supplies like air purifiers and (currently) supplements.
+This version of the program also allows you do spend some of your budget on medical supplies like air purifiers, medical testing, and (currently) supplements.
 Also, because I can’t have a printer due to ink intolerance, they print my receipts from companies who don’t mail them, only email them.
 That’s quality service!
 It’s also an example of how easy it could be for ANY agency to accommodate someone with MCS/MCAS.

 The Choices for Care program decides if you require home health with shopping, cleaning and personal care and then pays for it.
 To make the money go around, even if you qualify for 6 hours help a week, you will receive only 2.
 (So don’t get excited when you get a letter from Medicaid saying 6 hours.)
 If your needs are deemed more serious, you get more hours.
 At the least the person can do errands for you, going to toxic places like the post office, grocery store and pharmacy.